 Do you plan on upgrading your app / build another app?

 Z: Currently, Game released its final version so this app won’t change too much.
 I’m currently working on 2 more apps which are completely different from this one.
 One of them is just simple calculations for my factory where I work ( just for my personal use, not official), and the other one is completely private.
-That second app is pure Data source for a new Board game on which my friend and I are working on.
+That second app is the pure Data source for a new Board game on which my friend and I are working on.

 What smartphone do you use for testing/creating the app (iOS/Android)?